-I have been dancing for over 10 years now, being trained in Jazz, classical ballet, contemporary, hip-hop and cheerleading.
+I have been dancing for over 12 years now, being trained in Jazz, classical ballet, contemporary, hip-hop and cheerleading.
 I have completed ballet exams in the RAD and Russian Vaganova methods, achieving high distinctions.
 In 2013, I was accepted into The Victorian College of the Arts and completed my first semester there.
 In 2011 and 2012, I choreographed my high school productions and began teaching at Kinder ballet in 2013.
-Currently, I’m still training and working as a dancer, as well as completing a bachelor degree in Primary School Teaching.
-I am very excited to continue teaching for ‘The Caprice School of Ballet’ in 2017 and have big plans ahead.
+Currently, I’m still training and working as a dancer, and have just completed a bachelor degree in Primary School Teaching.
+I am very excited to continue teaching for ‘The Caprice School of Ballet’ in 2018 and have big plans ahead.
 In 2018, Miss Amanda will teach Senior Contemporary and Senior Jazz.

 After graduating from The McDonald College of Performing Arts where he specialised in Music Theatre, Jack moved from Sydney to study at The Victorian College of the Arts (VCA).
 While at the VCA, Jack performed in the 2016 program of Morning Melodies and was an ensemble member of Company 17’s production of Oh!
 What A Lovely War, Mate! (dir.
 Maude Davey.)
 In 2016 Jack was a featured dancer in the short film Sweet Dreaming directed and written by Katie Escane.
 Earlier in 2017 Jack played the role of Harry in Company and Gangster 1 in The Drowsy Chaperone while also working under Dana Jolly as her Dance Captain.
 Most recently Jack was a featured dancer in the tourism commercial A Twist At Every Turn for Visit Victoria.